LLNL/GRAPE/README.md

 you have an idea of how you want to do your branching (single trunk, gitflow, or some other weird thing), and you are ready to distribute your well thought-out process using grape.
 Much of grape also assumes you're working in a clone of a repo, with a remote called `origin`.
-This tutorial assumes you're developing in a project called foo hosted at a stash instance at https://stash.grape.tutorial.org, and that you're planning to use a two-trunk development model, with both a `develop` branch and a `master` branch.
+This tutorial assumes you're developing in a project called foo hosted at a bitbucket instance at https://bitbucket.grape.tutorial.org, and that you're planning to use a two-trunk development model, with both a `develop` branch and a `master` branch.

 ### Creating your .grapeconfig file